vdevmcitylp/local-descriptors-for-image-classification/README.md

 # local-descriptors-for-image-classification

-## UPDATE

-My paper has been accepted!
+UPDATE: My paper has been accepted!
 Check it out [here](https://www.igi-global.com/article/center-symmetric-local-descriptors-for-image-classification/217023).

 Each file implements one of the variants of the [Local Binary Pattern (LBP)](http://jultika.oulu.fi/files/isbn9514270762.pdf).